dpeerlab/spectra/README.md

 ```
 # Example Data Download:
 Data used for the examples can be found here: [dropbox link to h5ad file](https://www.dropbox.com/s/jm49egj7lhe83fe/Bassez_10k_subset_scran.h5ad?dl=0) .
-This is a subsetted version of the Bassez et al. Nature Medicine (https://doi.org/10.1038/s41591-021-01323-8) preprocessed by scran and emptydrops with annotated cell types at various resoluations.
+This is a subsetted version of the Bassez et al. Nature Medicine (https://doi.org/10.1038/s41591-021-01323-8) preprocessed by scran and emptydrops with annotated cell types at various resolutions.

 # Usage